iscc/iscc-schema/docs/context/index.md

 <small><http://schema.org/name></small>
 !!! term ""
-    The name or title of the intangible creation manifested by the idendified *digital content*.
+    The title or name of the intangible creation manifested by the identified *digital content* (used as input for **ISCC Meta-Code** generation).

 ## description